CravingCrates/AnkiCollab-Plugin/getting_started_subscriber.md

 Open Anki.

-On the toolbar, click AnkiCollab → Edit Subscriptions.
+On the toolbar, click `AnkiCollab → Edit Subscriptions`.

 ![A cursor hovering over the Edit Subscriptions button on the AnkiCollab toolbar tab in Anki.](https://i.imgur.com/vC4fI5n.png)